JasonLai0825/CakeForum/README.md

 a piece of cake for making your own forum.

 ## Project structure
-It's a SSR (Server-Side Render) project builded by PHP and Vue.js.
+It's a SPA (Single Page Application) project builded by PHP and Vue.js.

 ### Front-end
 - HTML5